telerik/maui-docs/controls/map/selection.md

 ![.NET MAUI Map Multiple Selection](images/map_multiple_selection.png)

-## Example with programmatically shape selection
+## Example with Programmatical Shape Selection

 The snippet below demonstrates how you can select a shape programmatically.
 In the example the used ESRI file contains the world map, so the shape that is selected is a country.
 The example uses the `Shapes` property of the Map to traverse through all the available shapes.